 • System Administrators: Entire careers built around configuring, managing, and patching platforms like Salesforce or Workday.

-• Implementation Engineers: Specialists whose job was to connect one SaaS tool to another and migrate data between them.
+• System Integrators: Specialists whose job was to connect one SaaS tool to another and migrate data between them.

 • Data Entry & Junior Analysts: Armies of people hired to manually move data from spreadsheets and PDFs into rigid SaaS formats.